-For some, the tissue between their teeth and gums can be a little too generous in size.
+- The tissue between your teeth and gums are a little too generous in size, leading to the gap between your teeth.
 If your orthodontist mentions your labial fraenum, this is the tissue they’re talking about.

-Gum disease is a serious non-genetic cause of tooth spacing, because the gaps can signal that the disease has advanced.
-Inflammation in the gum and bone around the teeth can loosen your teeth can cause gaps.
+- Gum disease is a serious non-genetic cause of tooth spacing, because any increase in the gaps can signal that the disease has advanced.
+Inflammation in the gum and bone around the teeth can loosen your teeth can cause these gaps.
 As most serious and chronic gum disease (periodontitis) is relatively painless, it may progress without you knowing about it.
-This emphasises the need for regular check-ups with your family dentist.
+This emphasises the need for regular check-ups with your dentist.

-Your teeth are constantly shifting and growing, this is more noticeable in your younger years as your jaw is still growing into maturity, however, many people find that their teeth will continue to shift throughout their life.
+Your teeth are constantly shifting and growing, which is more noticeable in your younger years as your jaw is still growing into maturity.
+However, many people find that their teeth will continue to shift throughout their life.
 This may mean that gaps in teeth can get bigger over the years, or in some cases they may get smaller.
 You’ll need to have a consultation with an orthodontist to understand how your teeth are shifting as you age.

 Beauty is subjective!
 And what we find attractive is often just what is trending.